bioinfologics/sdg_examples/datasets/datasets.md

 ## PseudoSeq.jl trio dataset

-This dataset represents a simple simulation of a trio sequencing experiment.
+This dataset represents a simple simulation of a trio sequencing experiment and can be downloaded from https://opendata.earlham.ac.uk/opendata/data/sdg_datasets/trio/.